yohanchatelain/fmriprep/docs/outputs.rst

 Parameter expansion of basic confounds
 =====================
-Regressing out the standard six motion parameters may not be sufficient to remove all variance related to head motion from the fMRI signal.
+Only accounting for the standard six motion parameters may not be sufficient to remove all variance related to head motion from the fMRI signal.
 Thus, Friston et al. ([Friston1996]_) and Satterthwaite et al. ([Satterthwaite2013]_) proposed *24-motion-parameter* expansion, with a goal of removing from fMRI signal as much of the motion-related